 The Code expressly prohibits retaliation or retribution against any employee for making any good faith report of suspected misconduct or improper behavior.

 F. Monitoring, Auditing, and Investigations

 The Compliance Program includes activities designed to monitor and audit compliance with the Company’s policies and procedures.
 The North America Compliance Officer oversees and/or coordinates systems for periodic monitoring and auditing.
-On a periodic basis, but not less than annually, the North America Compliance Officer develops an audit plan, recognizing that the nature and frequency of reviews depends upon a variety of factors.
+On a periodic basis, but not less than annually, the North America Compliance Officer develops a Compliance audit plan, recognizing that the nature and frequency of reviews depends upon a variety of factors, primary of which is through the completion of a compliance Risk Assessment.
+The Risk Assessment process, executed annually, focuses on the risk of various activities identified by the Company including promotional and non-promotional activities.
 A variety of internal and external auditing resources may be used to conduct periodic monitoring and auditing.
 The North America Compliance Officer works with relevant internal experts and management to evaluate audit findings and ensure the implementation of any corrective action deemed necessary as the result of audits or routine monitoring activities.

 The North America Compliance Officer (or designee) reviews and evaluates concerns communicated to the North America Compliance Department to determine whether further investigation is required of activities that may be inconsistent with the Code, policies or procedures, or any provision of the Compliance Program or applicable law.
 The North America Compliance Officer may, as required, request assistance from the members of the Compliance Committees or outside experts to conduct an investigation, depending on the nature of the alleged misconduct.
 Investigations shall be conducted confidentially to the greatest extent possible and with every effort to respect the rights of all concerned.

 G. Corrective Action and Discipline